lkdjiin/genit/project_guidelines.markdown

 #### Templates folder

-Ce sont les parties qu'on retrouve sur toutes les pages du site.
+This is the wrapper(s) for all your site pages.
+Other frameworks may call it 'layout'.

 Only written in .html.
-For now, there is only one template.
+For now, there is only two templates: the 'main.html' and the 'menu.html'.

 To include a page in the template: